juicedata/juicefs/docs/en/faq.md

 ## Where is the JuiceFS log?

 Logs are written to the log file only when JuiceFS is mounted in the background, and logs are directly printed to the terminal by foreground mount or other foreground commands
-Log file on Mac system default is ` / Users / $User /.
-Juicefs/juicefs log `
+Log file on Mac system default is `/Users/$User/.juicefs/juicefs.log` On Linux, the default log file for root user startup is `/var/log/juicefs.log`, and that for non-root users is `~/.juicefs.log`.
-Log file on linux system default is `/var/log/juicefs.log`

 ## How to destroy a file system?
 Destroy a file system with 'juicefs Destroy', which empties the metadata engine and object store of related data.
 Please refer to this [documentation](https://juicefs.com/docs/community/administration/destroy) for details on how to use this command.